AdobeDocs/workfront.it-IT/help/quicksilver/planning/requests/add-approval-to-request-form.md

 ---
-title: Aggiungere un’approvazione a un modulo di richiesta in Adobe Workfront Planning
+title: Add an Approval to a Request Form in Adobe Workfront Planning
-description: È possibile aggiungere un processo di approvazione a un modulo di richiesta di Adobe Workfront Planning, per avviare un'approvazione per ogni richiesta sottomessa, prima di creare un record.
+description: You can add an approval process to an Adobe Workfront Planning request form, to initiate an approval for every submitted request, before it creates a record.
 feature: Workfront Planning
 role: User, Admin
 author: Alina